fastrepl/canary/js/apps/docs/contents/docs/cloud/demo.md

 });
 </script>

-# Cloud Search Playground
+# Cloud Search Demo

-::: info How does it work?

-TODO
+::: warning

+**We are not affiliated** with any of the projects listed here, and the list might change over time.

+This is only for demo purposes.

 :::